 Annex C and D allow your bat ecologist to take action to disturb serotine and lesser horseshoe bats respectively.
 Again, like Annex A, Annex C and D each have a list of counties where they apply.
-There are also restrictions as to the type of roosts your surveyor can interfere with, and compensatory measures are mandatory if sufficient mitigation is not possible.
+There are also restrictions in regards to the roost type your surveyor can interfere with, and compensatory measures are mandatory if sufficient mitigation is not possible.

-Whatever Annex your surveyor uses, the licence will cover up to three roosts.
-Here, a roost is defined as a single species using a single structure for a single roost type.
-This means if you have more than three roosts or multiple species are using the same structure, your site won’t meet the criteria for a CL21 licence.
+Whatever Annex your surveyor uses, the licence will cover up to but no more than three roosts present.
+Here, a bat roost present on the site is defined as a single bat species using a single structure for a single roost type.
+This means if you have more than three roosts or multiple bat species are using the same structure, your site won’t meet the certain criteria for a CL21 licence.

-All of the roosts on your site must also be of “low conservation status”.
-These are limited to feeding roosts, night roosts, day roosts, and transitional/occasional roosts.
-So, if your site is host to a maternity roost, for example, you’re looking at needing an individual bat licence instead.
+All of the bat roosts on your site must also be of what is regarded “low conservation status”.
+Bat roosts that are judged as low conservation status are limited to feeding roosts, night roosts, day roosts, and transitional/occasional roosts.
+So, if your site is host to maternity roosts, for example, you’re looking at needing an individual bat low impact class licence instead.

-Additionally, your site can only play host to a small number of bats.
-There is no hard and fast answer as to what constitutes a “small” number of bats.
-3 common pipistrelles may well be an insignificant number in an area with an otherwise buoyant population.
-However, those same 3 bats could be a lynchpin of the local population elsewhere.
+Additionally, your site can only play host to a low number of bats.
+There is no hard and fast answer as to what constitutes a ‘small’ number of bats.
+Three common pipistrelles may well be an insignificant number in an area with an otherwise buoyant population.
+However, those same three bats could be a lynchpin of the local population elsewhere.
 Ultimately, it is entirely down to the Registered Consultant to draw on their professional experience and all the available evidence to make this determination.